Complimentary election

-Complimentary elections for acting Federal Councilors of Switzerland (members of the Swiss Government) to the National Council (lower chamber of the Swiss Parliament) were held in the second half of the 19th century.
+Complimentary elections (Komplimentswahl; Élection de compliment) for acting Federal Councilors of Switzerland (members of the Swiss Government) to the National Council (lower chamber of the Swiss Parliament) were held in the second half of the 19th century.
 They were meant to underline the popular support of the Federal Councilors which were elected by the National Councilors.
 In practice, the Federal Councilors did not take office as National Councilors after being elected but resigned and kept acting as Federal Councilors.
 The practice of complimentary elections began in 1854 and was discontinued in 1896.

 Name

 The name Complimentary election was coined in 1881 by Simon Kaiser, a member of the National Council from Solothurn.
 Before it was also called a Confidence Vote, or Courtesy Election as with these elections, the people of the canton of origin of the Federal Councilor were able to show the popular support which the Federal Councilor was able to count on.